Information for contributors

 Submission of contributions

 The Editors will be pleased to receive contributions from all parts of the world.
-An electronic version (MS Word DOC or PDF), or three hard-copies of the manuscript written in English, intended for publication and prepared as described in "Manuscript Requirements", along with a cover letter containing the corresponding author's details should be submited online or sent to firstname.lastname@example.org.
+An electronic version (MS Word DOC or PDF) of the manuscript written in English, intended for publication and prepared as described in "Manuscript Requirements", along with a cover letter containing the corresponding author's details should be submited online or sent to firstname.lastname@example.org.
 Authors are kindly requested to use our MS Word template or a LaTeX template for preparing their manuscripts.
 Authors should keep the Editors informed of change of address.

 At the explicit request from authors, a blind review process can be executed.
 In this case, authors are asked to follow the instructions available here.